snapcrafters/tmnationsforever/README.md

   * Modify the `command:` to reference the executable the application/game should launch.
   * If you can't redistrbute the application/game use `INSTALL_URL:` to reference a web accessible installer.
   * Modify the `install_app()` and `launch_app()` functions in [`snap/scripts/sommelier`](snap/scripts/sommelier) to suit the application/game you're snapping.
+  * Modify the `NOTICE` in [`snap/scripts/sommelier`](snap/scripts/sommelier) to suit the application/game you're snapping.
-  * If your application/game requires some winetricks to work then you can specify them via `TRICKS:` in the `environment:` of the main `command:`.
+  * If the application/game requires some winetricks to work then you can specify them via `TRICKS:` in the `environment:` of the main `command:`.
 For example:

 ```
     environment: